pydoit/doit/doc/tutorial_1.rst

 forget
 ------

 ``doit`` will look for changes in dependencies, but not changes in your code...
-While developing a task it is common to want to force the execution of task.
+While developing a task it is common to want to force the execution of task after making changes in the code.

 For example lets change the colors of nodes in graph: